bbauska/HTML5-Basics/README.md

 <h3>Q. How to use data- attribute in html5?</h3>

 Any attribute on any element whose attribute name starts with **data-** is a data attribute.
-The data-\* attributes gives us the ability to embed custom data attributes on all HTML elements.
-The stored (custom) data can then be used in the page\'s JavaScript to create a more engaging user experience.
+The data-&ast; attributes gives us the ability to embed custom data attributes on all HTML elements.
+The stored (custom) data can then be used in the page's JavaScript to create a more engaging user experience.

 **Example:**